sophie williams

 Sophie Williams—a dancer with a rich international career—was born in California but holds deep ties to New Zealand, embracing both identities as a part of her artistic journey.
 With a career spanning the globe, she founded Pointeworks in 2023 with a mission to provide work opportunities for artists in the off-season, foster a culture of collaboration, and fill a crucial void in the dance world.
 Committed to elevating the voices of female artists and bringing cutting-edge ballet to her hometown of San Diego, Williams envisions Pointeworks as a platform for innovation, connection, and artistic excellence.

-Her training began in Solana Beach at Ballet Arte Academy of Classical Ballet under Sara Viale and Erlends Zieminch, followed by Miami City Ballet’s Pre-Professional Division.
+As a dancer, her training began in Solana Beach at Ballet Arte Academy of Classical Ballet under Sara Viale and Erlends Zieminch, followed by Miami City Ballet’s Pre-Professional Division.

 Williams’ professional career is a testament to passion, perseverance, and adaptability.
-She started at Ballet San Josebefore dancing with companies across the USA, including Oklahoma City Ballet, Aspen Santa Fe Ballet, BalletMet, Complexions, Richmond Ballet, and American National Ballet.
+She started at Ballet San Jose before dancing with companies across the USA, including Oklahoma City Ballet, Aspen Santa Fe Ballet, BalletMet, Complexions, Richmond Ballet, and American National Ballet.
 She also spent several seasons overseas with Royal New Zealand Ballet before returning to the U.S. in 2022 to join Texas Ballet Theater under Ben Stevenson.

 Williams has also engaged deeply in creative processes through freelancing, working with National Choreographers Initiative and Chamber Dance Project.